serverless/dashboard/docs/glossary.md

 This is a consolidated list of terms and concepts, with precise definitions, which are used within Serverless Console and the broader cloud industry.
 Whenever possible, Serverless Console adopts existing industry terms, rather than create new ones.

 ## Organization
 An organization is a single tenant in Serverless product suite (including  Dashboard, and Serverless Cloud).
-An organization name needs to be unique and you need to [add at least one AWS Observability Integration](./integrations/index.md#adding-the-aws-observability-integration) to start using Serverless Console.
+An organization name needs to be unique and you need to [add at least one AWS Integration](./integrations/index.md#adding-the-aws-observability-integration) to start using Serverless Console.

 ## Integration
 Integrations are how Serverless Console keeps track of third party tools you choose to instrument and monitor.
 You need at least one Integration to utilize Serverless Console features and you can use add multiple Integrations to a single organization.